SydneyBioX/scClassify2/README.md

 pip install h5py
 ~~~

 Once success, you have the right environment to use scClassify2.

+## Usage

 Before actual training process, you need to change some paths of input files.
 You can either go into the main.py file to change arguments in lines
 ~~~
 parser.add_argument('--trainset_path', type=str, default='./train_set.h5ad')